-We currently lease and occupy approximately 26,775 square feet in St. Paul, Minnesota for our headquarters.
-In February 2014, we entered into an amendment to the lease for our headquarters which expanded the leased space from approximately 20,000 square feet to approximately 26,775 square feet, extended the term of the lease to July 2020, and gave us the right to further extend the term of the lease for one additional five-year term.
+We continue to lease and partially occupy approximately 15,962 square feet in our former headquarters at 400 Spruce tree Centre, 1600 University Avenue West, St. Paul, Minnesota 55104.
+In July 2021, we entered into an amendment to the lease for this space which extended the term of the lease to March 2022.
+ISNS intends to terminate the lease for our St. Paul space in March 2022.
 We also lease smaller facilities in Canada and Spain.

-We believe that our current space is generally adequate to meet our current expected needs, and we do not intend to lease significantly more space in 2020.
+We believe that our current space at 1115 Hennepin Avenue in Minneapolis, Minnesota and in Canada and Spain is generally adequate to meet our current expected needs.